Causal Claims in Economics: Matching LLM Output to JEL Codes

 \subsection{Limitations and Considerations}

 While the use of LLMs provides significant advantages in processing large volumes of complex text, there are limitations to consider.
 The LLM's extraction is dependent on the quality and clarity of the original text; ambiguities or omissions in the papers may lead to incomplete extraction.
-The LLM may occasionally misclassify or misinterpret information, particularly with nuanced methodological details.
-While we collected additional attributes such as effect sizes and statistical significance, these features were experimental and not used in the main analysis due to variation in reporting standards.
+In theory, the LLM may occasionally misclassify or misinterpret information, particularly with nuanced methodological details (our multiple iterations of same prompt aims to minimize this limitation).
+While we collected additional attributes such as effect sizes and statistical significance, these features were experimental and not used in the main analysis due to variation in reporting standards, standardization of which is not yet a norm in economics.

 Additionally, the embedding-based matching approach for standardizing variables may not capture all nuances of the economic concepts involved.
 There is a risk of misclassification if the variable descriptions are ambiguous or if the embeddings do not accurately represent the semantic content.
 Despite these limitations, we believe that the overall methodology provides a robust framework for large-scale analysis of economic research.